ashwin-pc/hiccup/README.md

 - Hit `Enter` to open the first highlighted link amongst search results.
 (Featured cards have a star and the Search provider is marked by a globe)

 Search looks at the `name`, `link` and `tags` field of each link in the config to find a match.

+### Dragging your links/images/configs to add them

+You cann now add/edit the links and background images of each of the cards by simply dragging that link or image from another browser window onto Hiccups link cards.
+The featured cards have two drop boxes, a link dropbox and image dropbox.
+To quickly update the background image, use the image dropbox.

+You can also uplad a config by dropping a config file onto anny droppable card.
+Hiccup will be able to load it.

 ### Using Edit mode